The Guest (soundtrack)

 The Guest (Original Motion Picture Soundtrack) is the soundtrack album to the 2014 film of the same name directed by Adam Wingard.
-The 11-track album features songs ranging from electronic and synthwave to gothic rock and pop performed by several goth bands include Clan of Xymox, Love and Rockets, Survive and artists such as Annie, Stevie B, Mike Simonetti among several others.
+The 11-track album features songs ranging from electronic and synthwave to gothic rock and pop performed by several goth bands such as Clan of Xymox, Love and Rockets, Survive and artists such as Annie, Stevie B, Mike Simonetti among several others.
 The album was released by J-2 Music on September 16, 2014.

 The musical score composed by Steve Moore was not released in public, but through the online music distributor Bandcamp on May 14, 2015.
 It then was distributed by Mondo through physical vinyl formats on June 4, 2015.
 The soundtrack album was later published by Mondo in late 2016.
 The music was positively received by critics, for its gothic nature and theme, that fits with the film.